asjadnaqvi/stata-delaunay-voronoi/README.md

 Implementation of the [S-Hull Delaunay](http://www.s-hull.org/) triangulation algorithm in Stata.
 The Convex Hull is generated as a residual from the triangles.
 Voronoi tessellations are recovered as a dual to the triangles.

+The implementation is a port of the Mapbox's [Delaunator](https://github.com/mapbox/delaunator) implementation and D3's [Delaunay/Voronoi](https://github.com/d3/d3-delaunay) implementation.

 ## Install the package